hibs28/API-Testing/SOM/README.md

 # PostcodeIO
 ### Description
 This project is to understand how to test the file recieved by an API(Application Programming Interfaces) using http methods.
-This is based around the system object model (SOM)
+This is based around the system object model (SOM).

 ### Languages used
 * Ruby